Southeast Asian Nuclear-Weapon-Free Zone Treaty: Listing of parties

-Membership

 Protocol

 The SEANWFZ treaty has a protocol that is open to signature by the five recognized nuclear-weapon states: China, France, Russia, the United Kingdom, and the United States.
 The protocol commits those states not to contribute to any violation of the treaty and not to use or threaten to use nuclear weapons within the zone.

 As of April 2015, none of the five has signed the SEANWFZ protocol, but in November 2011 they agreed with ASEAN states on steps that would enable them to do so.